Introduction#

 - name: Add Cloudflare DNS records

-ansible.builtin.include_tasks: '/ansible/resources/cloudflare.yml'
+ansible.builtin.include_tasks: '/ansible/common/cloudflare.yml'

 vars: